The Problem: Equine Distress

 I am concerned about leaving any halter on my horse overnight.

 We recognize some equestrians may have apprehension leaving a halter on a horse overnight or for an extended period of time, especially when they are unsupervised.
-For this reason, we have developed the optional NIGHTWATCH® safety collar in addition to the NIGHTWATCH® breakaway halter.
-NIGHTWATCH® halters/collars have been specifically designed to have multiple breakaway points because we want to do everything within reason to reduce the likelihood of causing harm.
+For this reason, NIGHTWATCH® halters have been specifically designed to have multiple breakaway points because we want to do everything within reason to reduce the likelihood of causing harm.
 Due to the low break-point of all-natural leather vs nylon, we DO NOT RECOMMEND using any NIGHTWATCH® crown in conjunction with a nylon halter.
 We are presently developing a safety collar option - check back for future updates.

 Where is NIGHTWATCH® made?